Lennox Lewis urges Anthony Joshua to offer Deontay Wilder percentage

 Lennox Lewis has added further to his thoughts on Anthony Joshua being protected by fighting solely in the United Kingdom.

 Lewis believes Deontay Wilder should fight Tyson Fury next and says Joshua has much to prove regarding his desire to fight either.

 Whilst on PBC commentary duties for the Charlo Brothers, the former undisputed king, said the following to CompuBox: “I think they should have a rematch [Wilder and Fury], Joshua can wait.

 “He doesn’t want any of those guys.
 When he saw that fight, he’s like, ‘Wow, these guys can box,’ and now they are going to do it again.”

 On Joshua possibly fighting in New York this April, Lewis added: “I don’t think he’ll [Joshua] come over here [United States] right now.

-Pulled by fans on social media regarding his comments, Lewis was happy to engage to explain his reasoning.
+Pulled by fans on social media regarding his comments, Lewis was happy to engage in explaining his reasoning.

-“Boxing isn’t about ‘doing the most work’ it’s about proving who the best is.
-The reward fighters get by doing ‘the most work’ is the experience they receive and can draw upon when needed.
+“Boxing isn’t about ‘doing the most work.’
+It’s about proving who the best is.
+The reward fighters get by doing ‘the most work’ is their experience and can draw upon when needed.

 “You can’t tell me boxing is all about the business and then not explain to me how the biggest fight in the division isn’t the best business to do!